Vera

 Through additional user interviews and secondary research I determined that app users would benefit from:

-developing a monetization strategy including paid affiliate links for product recommendations
+developing a monetization strategy including paid affiliate links for product recommendations to encourage content creation

 additional advanced search filters to browse by brand, category, and style of clothing